When you have a Nespresso machine at home, all you need to do is hit the button for a fantastic cup of joe.

 So whether you use the descaling solution that the manufacturer sells, a different commercial descaler, or a DIY solution, they all contain acid compounds.

-Can I clean a Nespresso machine without a descaling solution?
+Can you clean a Nespresso machine without descaling solution?

 Vinegar in a small cup.